 Our Portrait Positive campaign is a collaboration with world-renowned photographer Rankin and designer Steven Tai.

 The campaign aims to challenge perceptions of beauty through a series of striking images of 16 different women with visible facial and bodily differences, shot by world-renowned photographer Rankin.
-A project conceived by Stephen Bell.

 The fashion industry will be brought face-to-face with its narrow standards of beauty during London Fashion Week 2018 when the women involved will appear in Steven Tai’s presentation of his new collection, appearing alongside models without visible differences.